yifanz/CSM213B/README.md

 ### Getting the source code

-This is a private repository and you will need to get added as a collaborator.
+MobileRadar is a private repository and you will need to get added as a collaborator.
+All of the code for this project is in the `EE202B_winter17` branch.

 ```
 $ git clone https://github.com/nesl/MobileRadar.git
+cd MobileRadar
+git checkout EE202B_winter17
 ```

 ### Flashing the device